wurl2013/About_me/index.md

 ### About me
 I am a graduate student from University of California, Davis.
 I double-majored in Statistics and Horticulture & Agronomy.
 My research focuses mainly agroecology.
 For Statistics, I am interested in Data Visualization and Geostatistics.I am proficient in R and Python.
 In UC Davis, I also worked as TA and GSR.
 Before UC Davis, I was an undergraduate student in Zhejiang Univerysity, China, where I studied environmental chemistry and plant physiology.

 I plan to graduate in June.
-Currently, I am seeking opportunities in Data Sciences.
-Feel free to contact me at rlwu@ucdavis.edu
+Currently, I am seeking opportunities in Data Sciences. feel free to [tweet at me](https://twitter.com/realdonaldtrump)
 ![Image](RuolaiWu.jpg)

 ### Working Experience